Pakistan government accused of sabotaging human rights commission | DW | 07.04.2021

 The four-year tenure of NCHR members expired on May 30, 2019, and since then, the roles have not been filled.

-While the commission was established in order to meet the criteria set by international conventions, critics say future NCHR findings could put Pakistan's economic benefits such as the GSP at stake.
+Though the commission was established in order to meet the criteria set by international conventions, critics say future NCHR findings could put Pakistan's economic benefits, such as the GSP, at stake.

-Speaking to DW, Pakistan's Human Rights Minister, Shireen Mazari, denied that the government was deliberately delaying the appointments, and said officials had followed due process by advertising in 2019, at the end of the last term.
+Human Rights Minister Shireen Mazari denied that the government was deliberately delaying the appointments, and told DW that officials had followed due process by advertising in 2019, at the end of the last term.

-Mazari noted that NCHR posts were readvertised in October 2020, and that PM Khan had sent a list of preferences to the head of the opposition in December.
+Mazari said NCHR posts were readvertised in October 2020, and added that Khan had sent a list of preferences to the head of the opposition in December.

-She added that the delay has also occurred due to logistical and legal bottlenecks.
+She said the delay was also caused by logistical and legal bottlenecks.
 "We either change the whole law to be more smooth or make do for now, this is how it's operating at the moment,” she said.

 Prominent human rights defender Tahira Abdullah told DW that she believes that Pakistan's human rights activists have a duty to stand up for a fully independent NCHR.